 Kilele Summit

-Santuri East Africa, the organisation behind Kilele Summit, describes the event as “a space for adventurous music and culture, sparking conversations, collaborations, and innovations”.
-From February 18th to 22nd, The Mall in Nairobi was transformed into the setting of a summit on the future of East African music.
-For five days, Kilele welcomed musicians and producers, technologists, activists, and even academics to celebrate innovative practices in the music industry.
-Among the artists performing were internationally renowned musicians, but also creatives from underground collectives.
-As an organisation primarily pursuing the interests of the community, Santuri East Africa indeed prioritised inclusivity and diversity at the summit.
+Santuri East Africa, the organization behind the Kilele Summit, describes the event as “a space dedicated to bold music and culture, fostering exchanges, collaborations, and innovations.”
+From February 18 to 22, The Mall in Nairobi transformed into a meeting place to discuss the future of music in East Africa.
+Over the course of five days, Kilele welcomed musicians, producers, technologists, activists, and even academic researchers for a celebration of innovative practices in the music industry.
+The artists featured included internationally renowned musicians as well as creatives from underground collectives.
+As an organization primarily focused on community advocacy, Santuri East Africa emphasized inclusivity and diversity at the summit.

 Following a successful first edition of Kilele in 2024, the 2025 edition definitely also hit the mark.
 Over 5 days, the summit hosted no less than 2400 guests, who came to enjoy vibrant music performances, to broaden their horizons through informative panels, or to let loose during cutting-edge DJ sets.
 With 87 performers and participants coming from 20 countries, Kilele Summit clearly demonstrated that technology and innovation in the music sector transcend national boundaries and have the power to bring people together.